 Brookhaven National Laboratory delivers discovery science and transformative technology to power and secure the nation’s future.
-Primarily supported by the U.S. Department of Energy’s (DOE) Office of Science, Brookhaven Lab is a multidisciplinary laboratory with seven Nobel Prize-winning discoveries, 37 R&D 100 Awards, and more than 70 years of pioneering research.
+Primarily supported by the U.S. Department of Energy’s (DOE) Office of Science, Brookhaven Lab is a multi-program laboratory with seven Nobel Prize-winning discoveries and more than 70 years of pioneering research.

-Brookhaven Lab staff are entrusted by DOE on the nation's behalf to safely build and operate facilities that house unique tools used by interdisciplinary teams comprising researchers from Brookhaven as well as those from other national labs, academia, and industry.
-In fiscal year 2018, the Laboratory attracted 5,374 facility users and guest researchers from all 50 states and countries around the world.
+In fiscal year 2019, the Laboratory attracted 5,078 facility users and guest researchers from all 50 states and countries around the world.
 The Laboratory offers robust STEM education and workforce development programs that draw more than 30,000 participants annually.

 Brookhaven National Laboratory is located on William Floyd Parkway, County Road 46, 1.5 miles north of Exit 68 of the Long Island Expressway.